stone14z/threefish/README.md

 threefish
 =========

-Encrypt a file using threefish in TAE mode.
+Encrypt a file using threefish in CTR mode.

 This is a simple program written to run from the command line in Linux.
 It takes two arguments, passpharse and filename.
 If the filename does not end with "_3fish"